ligolang/ligo/gitlab-pages/docs/tutorials/optimisation/optimisation.md

    - During some transaction, the storage size decreases to 400 bytes.
    - You submit an operation that increases the storage size to 505 bytes.
 Since 500 bytes have been paid for already, you only need to burn `5B * 0.00025ꜩ/B = 0.00125ꜩ`.
 * A new kind of limit you must not exceed in transactions is _gas limit._ The consumed gas depends on the amount of computation required to verify your transaction.
 * Execution fees depend on the amount of gas consumed (`gas`), and the excess bytes written to the storage (`bytes_written`): `0.0001ꜩ + 100nꜩ/gu * gas + 1000nꜩ/B * bytes_written`.
-Note that this is just a default formula: bakers are free to include underpriced transactions or choose the transactions with higher fees.
+Note that this is just a default formula: bakers are free to include under-priced transactions or choose the transactions with higher fees.
 Thus, it would make sense to add some buffer if you want to increase the probability that your transaction will be included.

 ## Optimisation targets